OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 Upgrade-Insecure-Requests: 1
 ```

-* The get request exposed the session token `JSESSIONID` (from browser to server) in request URL `http://site-under.test/`
+* The GET request exposed the session token `JSESSIONID` (from browser to server) in request URL `http://site-under.test/`

 ## Remediation